 The profile of patients included in the nationwide study varies between clinics regarding age, indication etc. This difference in profiles could possibly explain the varying patient satisfaction.
-The COVID pandemic, obviously, has also affected caregiving in this period, and may be another reason why patient satisfaction varies between clinics.

 Concluding remarks

 Q-IVF is one of the world's most complete quality registries for IVF-treatments, with over 300 000 registered cycles from both public and private healthcare providers.